-Iain Steel, his father Richard and co-director Mark Allery are the three directors of the company and are all actively involved with funerals (after 55 years with the family firm, Richard’s involvement is less hands on these days, although he will always be available to conduct a funeral for a family who asks specifically for him).
+Iain Steel and his father Richard are the owners of the company and are actively involved with funerals (after 55 years with the family firm, Richard’s involvement is less hands on these days, although he will always be available to conduct a funeral for a family who asks specifically for him).

-Three other qualified funeral directors, John Barton-Rumbold, Chelsea Duke and David Westbrook also arrange and conduct funerals, as does Russ Taw, the newest recruit who has just sat his exams.
+Four other qualified funeral directors, John Barton-Rumbold, Chelsea Duke, Russ Taw and David Westbrook also arrange and conduct funerals, including Sarah Hayward, the newest recruit who will sit her exams in the next year or so.
 Iain insists his funeral directors achieve their Diploma, he thinks it is essential to ensure that families are looked after by people who have been properly trained.
 Normally, whoever you first speak to will be the person who looks after you throughout your involvement with Steels – this principle of continuity is something Iain considers fundamental.